jonsnow231/minimal-resources-zim/README.md

 *********************
 *********************

-For installed if this doesn't work, try putting in %appdata% instead of directory.
+If you installed on system, if this doesn't work, try putting in %appdata% instead of zim directory.